These fiction comprehension activities are designed to be used during your small group instruction. This is a part of our free Small Group Toolkit.

 The link to download the complete, free fiction comprehension activities described in this post can be found below the description of the activities at the bottom.

-We have created these resources so that you have some go-to comprehension activities and ideas ready for any of your small guided reading groups.
+We have created these resources so that you have some go-to comprehension activities and ideas.
+Using these, you will be ready for any of your small guided reading groups.

 Resources within this Fiction Comprehension Collection:

-Connection Cards – These cards are meant to be used as students read and think of different types of connections they would want to share during a discussion of the text.
-They should be encouraged to take a card and jot down some words or phrases that will help them to remember their connections.
-The teacher can then look at the cards to decide if they should be shared during a group discussion or a one-on-one conference.
+Connection Cards – Use these so students can read and think of different types of connections to share during a discussion of the text.
+Students will take a card and jot down some words or phrases that will help them to remember their connections.

-Making Predictions Board – This poster is a place where students would be encouraged to put Post-its containing their predictions before or during stories you are reading in your small group.
-The predictions can be placed on the poster and then revisited throughout the reading of the story as predictions are confirmed or as they need revised.
+Making Predictions Board – This poster is a place where students will put Post-its containing their predictions before or during stories in your small group.
+The predictions can be placed on the poster and then revisited throughout the reading of the story as students can confirm or need to revise predictions.

-Author’s Purpose Poster – This simple poster can be used as a teaching tool for helping your students to understand the different reasons authors might have for writing.
+Author’s Purpose Poster – This poster can be used to help your students understand the different reasons authors might have for writing.
 After initial instruction on author’s purpose, this poster can be used as a springboard for group discussions or conferences.

-Story Spinners – We have created two levels of spinners so you can choose the one that is best suited to the text and small group you are working with.
-These spinners can be used in a guided way after a story is read in its entirety or it can be modeled and expected of students in the group as you are reading with individuals in the group.
+Story Spinners – We have created two levels of spinners.
+Choose the one that is best suited to the text and small group you are working with.

-Retelling Ladder – This page is meant to be used as a teaching tool and visual reminder of the things we would want students to include in a retell of a story.
+Retelling Ladder – This page is a teaching tool and visual reminder of the things you want students to include in a retell of a story.
 We believe retells involve more detail than a simple summary, so this ladder can be used to help students remember the parts they should/might include in a retell of a story.

-Share Marks – This is a set of 9 bookmarks students can choose to use as they are reading the story independently and find something funny, exciting, confusing, scary, etc. The idea is that once the group begins discussing the text, the students can turn in the books to their share marks to talk about various parts of the text.
-(We have left one of the bookmarks blank so that you can add a share mark that might be specific to a particular text you are using for a group.)
+Share Marks – This is a set of 9 bookmarks students can choose to use as they are reading the story independently.
+Students can mark something funny, exciting, confusing, scary, etc. The idea is that once the group begins discussing the text, the students can turn in the books to their share marks to talk about various parts of the text.
+(We have left one of the bookmarks blank so that you can add your own share mark.)

 “My Share” Cards – Use these Share Cards as a way to spark discussions in your small groups.
 Choose the ones that work well with the story you are reading.
 Place them face down in a stack.
 Each student chooses a card before reading and then must be prepared to answer the question during a discussion about the text.